Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

 \PP{Pairing FSKOs with vulnerabilities} There are two key dimensions related to pairing objects with vulnerabilities:

-\underline{(1) Capability of a vulnerability.} As studied in ~\cite{chen2020koobe}, different vulnerabilities can exhibit different write capabilities, e.g., offset and length of an OOB write, as well as the possible values of the write (see \cref{fig:global-heap-attacks}).
+\underline{(1) Capability of a vulnerability.} As studied in ~\cite{chen2020koobe}, different vulnerabilities can exhibit different write capabilities, e.g., offset, length, and the possible values of the write (see \cref{fig:global-heap-attacks}).
 Depending on the specific capability, we might choose to pair an FSKO with fields at the right offset.

 \underline{(2) Slab cache of the vulnerable object.} In heap exploits, a target object (e.g., FSKO) needs to be placed in the same slab cache (e.g., \code{kmalloc-512}) that the vulnerable object resides in~\cite{chen2019slake}.
 The more FSKOs, the more likely we can find an object that co-locates with the vulnerable object.
 Otherwise, an attacker would resort to cross-cache attacks, which is considered much less reliable~\cite{autoslab}.